-Copywriting seems like a fun job…but is it?
-Today we’re going to explore the truth behind copywriter job satisfaction and get into the nitty gritty of what the day-to-day life is like.
-Read on…
+Copywriting seems like a fun job…but is copywriting a good career?
+Here we explore the truth behind copywriter job satisfaction and get into the nitty gritty of what the day-to-day life is like.

 First, let’s talk a little about what copywriting entails.
 In the broadest terms, it involves taking a company’s offering and creating a way to convey that to its target audience in a way that will make the target audience want to take action.
 It involves connecting people who have a need or problem with the solution to that need or problem.

 The way that copywriters go about doing that is exploring the project from every possible angle and working with their design partners to achieve that special insight that makes a piece resonate with just the right people.

 But now to the actual job satisfaction element.
 Obviously, job satisfaction is going to depend on one’s employer (there are crummy bosses in any industry).
 But, overall, copywriters’ job satisfaction is very high.
 This is based on the results of an internet search to balance the bias as well as interviews with my copywriter contacts.